kickstarts/kickstarts/lib/templates/benmstack/README.md

 - [Mocha](http://visionmedia.github.io/mocha/) - JavaScript test framework running on node.js and the browser
 - [Chai](http://chaijs.com/) - BDD / TDD assertion library for node and the browser

-> Note: I'm migrating to Browserify and CommonJS.
+> Note: I'm moving to Browserify and CommonJS.

 ## Structure